-In addition, as of February 28, 2018, there were 15,533,195 shares subject to outstanding options, 404,546 shares subject to outstanding restricted stock unit awards, or RSUs, and an additional 9,362,901 shares reserved for future issuance under our equity incentive plans that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, lock-up agreements and Rules 144 and 701 under the Securities Act of 1933, as amended.
-Moreover, holders of an aggregate of approximately 43,274,870 shares of our common stock as of February 28, 2018, will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also intend to register all shares of common stock that we may issue under our equity incentive plans.
+In addition, as of March 31, 2018, there were 15,716,006 shares subject to outstanding options, 507,578 shares subject to outstanding restricted stock unit awards, or RSUs, and an additional 8,856,598 shares reserved for future issuance under our equity incentive plans that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, lock-up agreements and Rules 144 and 701 under the Securities Act of 1933, as amended.
+Because we registered all shares of common stock that may be issued under our equity incentive plans pursuant to a Registration Statement on Form S-8 on December 15, 2017, any such shares that we issue can be freely sold in the public market upon issuance, subject to the lock-up agreements and the restrictions imposed on our affiliates under Rule 144.

+Moreover, holders of an aggregate of approximately 43,274,870 shares of our common stock as of March 31, 2018, will have rights, subject to expiration of the lock-up agreements described above and some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements and the restrictions imposed on our affiliates under Rule 144.